-The Kinglassie to Markinch section of the route offers the chance to view and explore the area’s historic, natural and industrial landscape.
-Features of interest along the way include Kinglassie’s holy well, Markinch’s Stob Cross and the villages’ churches.
+The Kinglassie to Markinch section of the route offers the chance to view and explore the historic, natural and industrial landscape.
+Features of interest along the Fife Pilgrim Way include St Finglassin’s holy well, Markinch’s Stob Cross and the villages’ churches.
 On leaving Kinglassie, the Fife Pilgrim Way ascends the hill above the village where you can enjoy panoramic views of central Fife.
 It then follows the River Leven and descends through an atmospheric avenue and passed impressive gallops into the outskirts of Leslie.

-Markinch was once a popular resting point for Medieval pilgrims on their way to St Andrews.
-Pilgrims may have lodged in the grounds of the Prior’s House, near to the church, or at a hostel close to modern day Thornton.
+Markinch would once have been a popular resting point for medieval pilgrims on their way to St Andrews.
+These pilgrims may have lodged in the grounds of the Prior’s House, near to the church.

-Many will have passed the Ancient Stobb Cross on their way to St Drostan’s church, where mass was regularly celebrated for pilgrims.
-Although the current building was remodelled in the 1500s, clues to its former appearance remain, while its 12th century tower remains intact.
-St Drostan was a follower of Saint Columba, who was active in Aberdeenshire, where the Macduffs of Markinch had land holdings.
+Many will have passed the Ancient Stob Cross on their way to St Drostan’s church.
+Although the current building was remodelled several times through the centuries, clues to its former appearance remain, while its 12th century tower remains intact.
+St Drostan was a follower of St Columba, who was active in Aberdeenshire, where the Macduffs of Markinch had land holdings.
 It is believed that at one time, the old church may well have housed a relic associated with the saint.

 For further information about the history of the Markinch community, its church and local walks, visit Markinch Heritage Group.